-Canon 1D versus Canon 7D
+Canon 1D vs 7D

 The Canon EOS-1D and the Canon EOS 7D are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (7D) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 7D provides 17.9 MP.
+The 1D has a resolution of 4.1 megapixels, whereas the 7D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is considerably smaller (33 percent) than the Canon 1D.
 Moreover, the 7D is substantially lighter (46 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (7D).
 You can compare the optics available in the Canon EF Lens Catalog.